Mr. Probz: 2013–present

 At the end of 2013, a fire erupted in Mr. Probz's studio and home in which he lost all his possessions except a box of important documents and a laptop with some of his compositions.
 Shortly after the fire, he achieved success with his first official single Waves.

 On September 16, 2013, Mr. Probz released his hip-hop solo album titled The Treatment.
 He decided to release his album for free in gratitude for all the support he received from his fans after the fire.

 With Waves Mr. Probz won several awards including an Edison, national and international Buma Awards, 'Best Vocal' and 'Best Single' at the FunX Music Awards and 'Best Single' at the 3FM Awards.
 The multi-platinum single Waves is still at No. 1 on the top 1000 singles of the Dutch charts since 1956.
 In April 2014, Mr. Probz released a remix of Waves by German DJ Robin Schulz.
 The single earned a Grammy nomination in the "Best Remixed Recording" category in 2015.
 He featured on 50 Cent's single "Twisted", which was released in May 2014.

 In September 2014, Mr. Probz released the single Nothing Really Matters.
 In October, Nothing Really Matters rose to first place in the charts in several European countries.
 In the Dutch Top 100 for singles, the song ranked first place for 6 weeks.
 In 2015, the single by Mr. Probz and DJ Armin van Buuren 'Another You' reached the top of the Billboard Dance Chart.

 Following this success, it was announced in 2016 that Mr. Probz was participating in Armin van Buuren's world tour.
 In 2017, a documentary about Mr. Probz's life was released.
 This documentary, titled Against the Stream, was released through Red Bull TV and RTL5.

 Mr. Probz scored a hit with Faith in 2019.
 He created this song in collaboration with the Swedish DJ duo Galantis and Dolly Parton.

-In 2020, Mr. Probz and his label Left Lane Recordings sued the record company Sony Music for allegedly failing to comply with the licensing agreement and paying royalties in a timely.
+In 2020, Mr. Probz and his label Left Lane Recordings sued the record company Sony Music for allegedly failing to comply with the licensing agreement and paying royalties in a timely manner.
 In the summary proceedings, the court ruled in favor of Mr. Probz and his label Left Lane Recordings.
 According to the ruling, Sony Music defaulted on its contractual obligations, this allowed Mr. Probz to regain control of the exploitation of his music.
 In 2022, Mr. Probz again filed legal proceedings against Sony Music, accusing Sony Music of deliberately failing to calculate his cut of any income on an ‘at source’ basis and of withholding bookkeeping files that his accountants need to see to effectively audit the money he is due.

 Mr. Probz is among the best-earning Dutch artists along with Martin Garrix, Afrojack, DJ Tiësto, Armin van Buuren, Giorgio Tuinfort and André Rieu.